qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 The Installed tab
 -----------------

-In |pluginInstalled| :guilabel:`Installed` tab, you'll find listed the Core plugins, that you can not uninstall.
+In the |pluginInstalled| :guilabel:`Installed` tab, you'll find listed the Core plugins, that you can not uninstall.
 You can extend this list with external plugins that can be uninstalled and reinstalled any time, using the **[Uninstall plugin]** and **[Reinstall plugin]** buttons.
 You can **[Upgrade all]** the